jbhopkins/bioxtasraw/docs/source/tutorial/s3_normalization.rst

     |config_norm_values_png|

 #.
-You should now see the normalization in the normaliation list.
+You should now see the normalization in the normalization list.
     Make sure the “Enable Normalization” checkbox at the top of the page is checked.

     |config_norm_enable_png|